bigg01/ocp-networking-networkpolicy/haproxy_whitelist.md

 ```

-### in OCP it will be done via anottaion on the route
+### in OCP it will be done via annotation on the route
 https://github.com/openshift/origin/blob/master/images/router/haproxy/conf/haproxy-config.template

 ### we must do custom router: